Composable State Management

 State With Signals

-Signals enable both local component state and global application state using reactive primitives.
+Combining signals enable both local component state and global application state using reactive primitives.

 Local Component State

-Create encapsulated state within components using signals directly.
+Create encapsulated state within components using signals.

 const Counter = () => {